Analyticsphere/analyticsPiplelines/README.md

 ### 2. Build a container image

+Building a container image requires 2 files.
+A cloud build config file (ex, *cloudbuild.yaml*) and a docker file (ex, *Dockerfile*).

-**cloudbuild.yaml** is a build config file that lists instructions for Cloud Build to build a container image, push the container image to a Container Registry on GCP, and deploy the container image to cloud run.
+-   **cloudbuild.yaml** is a build config file that lists instructions for Cloud Build to build a container image, push the container image to a Container Registry on GCP, and deploy the container image to cloud run.
 For more information on build config files, see this [GCP reference page](https://cloud.google.com/build/docs/build-config-file-schema).

--   Replace *nih-nci-dceg-connect-stg-5519* with your gcp project id
+    -   Replace `nih-nci-dceg-connect-stg-5519` with your gcp project id

--   Replace *test-api* with the api that you have configured on gcp,
+    -   Replace `test-api` with the api that you have configured on gcp,

--   Replace *your_service_account* with the name of your service account, for example "qa-qc-stage"
+    -   Replace `qa-qc-stage@nih-nci-dceg-connect-stg-5519.iam.gserviceaccount.com` with the name of your service account, for example "qa-qc-stage"

 <!-- -->